 Interns don’t spend their time getting coffee, spending days on end copying and filing.
 (Who uses paper anymore?).

 An internship needs to provide a meaningful work experience.
 Some interns work right alongside the professionals doing the same work with more supervision.
 An example is preparing tax returns, being on an audit team, preparing financial statements, analyzing financial results, evaluating job applications, and other day to day processes a firm engages in.
 Some interns work on projects that have meaning to the sponsor – in many cases getting to work on projects that are important but not enough time or resources to do.
 Others may engage in sales and marketing activities and event management.
 Many students do research to help a company grow and remain competitive.
 Some students develop business plans and other social media plans.
 It is up to the sponsor and student to agree on the tasks upfront to avoid any misunderstanding.

 In all cases students need to maintain confidentiality of sponsor information.

 Internships can be for academic credit or not for academic credit.

-These are not mutually exclusive - and they do not depend on how you find your internship!
+The above are not mutually exclusive – and they don’t depend on how you find or do your internship.
+The decision to take an internship for academic credit is your decision.